omerakben/north-glass/PRD.md

 Navigation Structure: The top navigation bar will surface key sections as follows: - Residential (with dropdown menu listing the residential service pages: Frameless Showers, Windows, Mirrors, etc.) - Commercial (dropdown listing the commercial service pages: Office Glass, Railings, Storefronts) - All Services (links to the /services index page – for users who want a single list or to ensure none are missed) - About - Blog - Contact - Request a Quote (this item will be styled as a primary CTA button in the nav, to stand out)
 On mobile, the nav will collapse into a hamburger menu that slides out a panel with the above items (including accordions or indents for the Residential/Commercial sub-links).
 Additionally, a top-bar on mobile may show the phone number or a “Call” icon for quick access.
 The footer will contain quick links (duplicate some of the main nav like Services, About, Contact, Blog), the company Name/Address/Phone (NAP) for local SEO, email link, and social media icons (Instagram, Facebook).
-It will also mention the service area (e.g., “Serving the greater Raleigh, Durham, Cary NC area”) and link to the privacy/terms.
+It will also mention the service area (e.g., “Serving all of North Carolina from our Triangle base”) and link to the privacy/terms.
 This helps both users and SEO (Google looks for NAP consistency and service area info on the site).
 Breadcrumb navigation will be used on sub-pages (like service detail pages and blog posts) for UX and SEO.
 For example, on the Frameless Shower Doors page, a breadcrumb might display: Home > Services > Frameless Glass Shower Doors.
 This will also be marked up with structured data (BreadcrumbList) for rich snippets.
 Overall, the IA is designed to be shallow (mostly 2 levels deep) and easily crawlable.
 Every service page links back to the Services index (and/or their category page) and also cross-links to related services (e.g., Shower Doors page might have “Related: Mirrors for your bathroom” link).
 This internal linking and clear hierarchy will help users discover additional services and signal to search engines how the content is grouped.